HPtharaldsen/FOWT_Digital_Twin_ROSCO/README.md

   conda install cmake make  # if Windows users would like to install these in anaconda environment
   ```

-4. Compile ROSOC using CMake
+4. Compile ROSCO using CMake
   ```python
   # Compile ROSCO
   cd ROSCO/rosco/controller